 Since there is usually an additional cost associated with earning a dual degree, the majority of students pursuing a master’s in business will choose either an MBA or MS degree.

-In deciding whether an MBA or MS is right for you, revisit your career goals.
+In deciding whether an MBA or MS is right for you, consider the type of business experience you've already built up, and revisit your career goals.
 If you envision yourself as a future leader of an organization at large, perhaps you’ll want to look into MBA programs.
 If, on the other hand, you see yourself rising to the top of a specific team within an organization, you might want to consider an MS program that aligns with your future team.

 As you look into various MBA and MS programs, you might also consider reaching out to friends and colleagues who hold advanced business degrees, or contacting admissions counselors at your school of interest with any questions.